 Countries and governments have to consider seriously whether they can continue to dispose of the by-products of the atomic age, namely radio-active waste, into our oceans without critically threatening the future of mankind on earth.

 The source of our planet’s life and the source of our life, demonstrates our dependence and interconnectedness.
 "Kelp forests, seaweeds, sea grasses and phytoplankton produce as much oxygen as the forests and grasses on land."
 David Attenborough - Blue Planet.
 Without the oceans from which water evaporates and falls as rain no life could exist.
-The sheer number of 7 billion humans on our planet now, demands that we consider the ocean trauma our actions on having on this life source today.
+The sheer number of 7 billion humans on our planet now, demands that we consider the ocean trauma our actions are having on this life source today.

 "With every drop of water you drink, every breath you take, you're connected to the sea, no matter where on Earth you live.
 Most of the oxygen in the atmosphere is generated by the sea."
 Sylvia Earle, Oceanographer